DenisPitsul2020/lighthouse-integration/README.md

 All needed data presents in [testdata.json](cypress/fixtures/testdata.json)

-To run this project, install it locally using npm and run:
+To run this project, install it locally using npm and run suite:

 ```
 npm install